Conformal Symmetry in Field Theory and in Quantum Gravity

-First naive power-counting analyses suggested that we should expect divergences with energy dimension 6, so a corresponding term in the divergent part of the effective actions would contain 6 derivatives on the metric tensor.
+First, naive power-counting analyses suggested that we should expect divergences with energy dimension 6, so a corresponding term in the divergent part of the effective actions would contain six derivatives on the metric tensor.

-Algebraic considerations by Nieuwenhuizen \cite{nieuwe} and others showed that on vacuum (Ricci-flat) solutions all algebraic tensors that can be constructed with 6 derivatives reduce to tensors, which are cubic in gravitational curvatures and moreover due to assumed Ricci-flatness they all can be written as cubes of the Riemann tensor (various contractions).
-Actually, the usage of some dimensionally dependent identities reduces this algebraic space to only one element, which is conveniently represented using traceless Weyl tensor.
-(Since Weyl tensor we get from Riemann by subtracting some Ricci tensors or scalars, this change on Ricci-flat backgrounds amounts to nothing.)
+Algebraic considerations by Nieuwenhuizen \cite{nieuwe} and others showed that, in vacuum (Ricci-flat) solutions, all algebraic tensors that can be constructed with six derivatives reduce to tensors, which are cubic in gravitational curvatures and moreover, due to assumed Ricci-flatness, they all can be written as cubes of the Riemann tensor (various contractions).
+Actually, the usage of some dimensionally dependent identities reduces this algebraic space to only one element, which is conveniently represented using a traceless Weyl tensor.
+(Since we get the Weyl tensor from Riemann by subtracting some Ricci tensors or scalars, this change on Ricci-flat backgrounds amounts to nothing.)
 This one scalar cubic invariant in Weyl tensor we denote schematically by $C^{3}$ and its explicit form